Learning & Development

-	Professionals spend a considerable chunk of their time at work – typically much more than the 40-hour workweek.
-No matter what your job is, there’s a good chance you’re managing stress and pressure, which leads to being overwhelmed.
+Professionals spend a considerable chunk of their time doing work – typically much more than the 40-hour workweek.
+No matter what your job is, there’s a good chance you’re managing stress and pressure during these challenging times, and that leads to being overwhelmed.
 Feeling overwhelmed at work at times is natural, but it’s not sustainable.
 It leads to burnout syndrome and overwork, and can make you feel like the walls are closing in on you.

 But you can get a handle on feelings of extreme pressure, and every organization needs to be aware of how it impacts employees and what to do to help them balance stress.

 Stress Is a Natural Part of Life